costrojs/costrojs.github.io/docs/component.md

 import BrowserWindow from '@site/src/components/BrowserWindow';
 ```

-First, we need to create components so that we can later associate them with routes.

 ## Function and Class Components

 The easiest way to define a component is to write a JavaScript function.
 The component can also be written as an ES6 class and extends the class `Component` from `Costro`.
 This offers more features which you will discover below.
 These can be imported from other files.